-- 1550s, abrecock, from Catalan abercoc, related to Portuguese albricoque, from Arabic al-birquq, through Byzantine Greek berikokkia from Latin (malum) praecoquum "early-ripening (fruit)" (see precocious).
+- roundish, orange-colored, plum-like fruit, 1550s, abrecock, from Catalan abercoc, related to Portuguese albricoque, from Arabic al-birquq, through Byzantine Greek berikokkia which is probably from Latin (malum) praecoquum "early-ripening (fruit)" (see precocious).
 Form assimilated to French abricot.

 Latin praecoquis early-ripe, can probably be attributed to the fact that the fruit was considered a variety of peach that ripened sooner than other peaches ....
 [Barnhart]

+Native to the Himalayas, it was introduced in England in 1524.
 The older Latin name for it was prunum Armeniacum or malum Armeniacum, in reference to supposed origin in Armenia.
-As a color name, first attested 1906.
+As a color name, by 1906.